 - Safety issues in the Philippines

 Before anything else, it’s important for you to understand a little bit about the Philippines.

 The Philippines is composed of 3 major island groups: Luzon, Visayas and Mindanao.
 Its capital city is Manila which is located in Luzon, so this is what a lot of tourists are familiar with.

 Luzon and Visayas are safe places to visit.
 Luzon is a great place to explore cities and land-locked provinces where you can hike, discover waterfalls and even immerse yourself in local and tribal communities.
 Visayas meanwhile offers islands which are great for activities such as island hopping, snorkeling and diving.

 Another location that is frequently asked about is Palawan, which is part of Luzon.
 El Nido and Coron are established tourist attractions, so these are safe.
-A few areas in Palawan are still developing though, particularly the southern area.
-I’d been to the islands of Balabac in the south twice already (and planning to re-visit again soon) and in my opinion not only is it safe, it’s also becoming more open to tourism.
+A few areas in Palawan are still in development though, particularly in the south.
+I’d been to the islands of Balabac in the southernmost tip of Palawan twice and in my opinion not only is it safe, it’s also becoming more open to tourism.

-Here is my experience: Whenever I backpack in the country, my topmost concerns are mainly the weather (since I like traveling during the off-peak season which is the rainy months) and budgeting.
-So far, there was only one time when I felt unsafe and this was when I had acquired a tour guide who made me deeply uncomfortable.
+Whenever I backpack in the country, my topmost concerns are mainly the weather (since I like traveling during the off-peak season which is the rainy months) and budgeting.
+So far, there was only one time when I felt unsafe and this was when I hired a tour guide who expressed an interest in me and made me uncomfortable.
 However, I chalk that as an exception rather than the rule.

 Here are other safety tips for visiting the Philippines.

 1. Coordinate with local tourism offices